FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/language/attributes.md

 **MEANING**: This attribute is used to override the name that `fidlc` reserves for any inline layout.
-This can be useful when a different name is preferred (for example, to avoid a name conflict with a another type).
+This can be useful when a different name is preferred (for example, to avoid a name conflict with another type).

 As an example, the following code leads to a name conflict, because both inline layouts reserve the same name of `Options`: